mlaveaux/merc/tools/mcrl2/README.md

 # Readme

 This is an experiment of mixing Rust code with the mCRL2 toolset directly.
-First the submodules must initialised to obtain the 3rd-party libraries.
+First the submodules must initialised to obtain the 3rd-party libraries, as shown below.
 Furthermore, we need a C++ compiler to build the mCRL2 toolset.
 This can be Visual Studio on Windows, AppleClang on MacOS or either GCC or Clang on Linux.
-In the latter case it uses whatever compiler is provided by the CXX environment variable.
-After that the cargo workspace can be build.
-This will also build the necessary components of the mCRL2 toolset, which can take some time.
+In the latter case it uses whatever compiler is provided by the `CC` and `CXX` environment variables.

     git submodule update --init --recursive
     cargo build

 By default this will build in dev or debug mode, and a release build can be obtained by passing --release.
 Note that it is necessary to run `git submodule update --init` after switching branches or pulling from the remote whenever any of the modules have been changed.

 # Overview

-This workspace uses the crate `cxx` in `mcrl2-sys` to set up a `C`-like FFI between the Rust code and C++ code, with static assertions to ensure that the FFI matches and some helpers for standard functionality such as `std::unique_ptr`.
+The `mcrl2-sys` crate uses `cxx` to set up a `C`-like FFI between the Rust code and C++ code, with static assertions to ensure that the FFI matches and some helpers for standard functionality such as `std::unique_ptr`.
 The resulting interface is generally unpleasant to work with so the crate `mcrl2` has Rust wrappers around the resulting functionality.

+# Stack traces

+The `mcrl2_cpptrace` feature can be enabled to provide stack traces on exceptions and assertions in the mCRL2 code.
+This requires `cmake` to be found on `PATH` to build the necessary components.

 # IDEs